reuniverse/reuniverse/rfcs/0001-reuniverse.md

 * Package discovery
 * Documentation discovery and publishing

-And as a by product, build a platform on top of which to centralize the Reason ecosystem.
+And as a by product, build a platform that we can hand over to the community, on top of which to centralize the Reason ecosystem.

 # Motivation
 [motivation]: #motivation